 2. Second filter will contain the required phone condition merged (AND operator) with the Email filter above.

-Where two variable are: NAME - is how you call the FIRST filter, ID is a common field used to JOIN results with.
+Where two variable are: NAME - is how you call the FIRST filter, ID is a common field used to "join" the results with.

 USE PERIOD SETTING